Sandruski/rts-group-movement/docs/README.md

 - In contrast to groups, there are no internal collisions within the formation.
 If any space is left between some units, a non-grouped unit cannot occupy it.
 - Rules can be implemented to allow formations to break and reform on the other side of an obstacle if no path around the obstacle can be found, and/or to reshape.

-Check out how <I>Rise of Nations</I> (2003) does formations!
+Check out how _Rise of Nations_ (2003) does formations!
 When you click on your destination, if you hold the mouse button down and drag, small circles are drawn on the tiles, showing the formation that the selected units would made.

 **3. HARD:** if two groups of enemy units bump into each other while following their paths, make the units attack the units of the other group.
 Each of the units should choose another unit to attack.
 The other unit should have the same level or less than the unit that is attacking it.
 If a unit runs low in health, make it go away.
 When the battle is over, the remaining units (if any) should keep following their path to their initial destination.